 Barbados is one of the smallest islands in the Caribbean Sea.
 Its tropical climate means you're guaranteed some serious heat most of the year, which you can soak up while relaxing on one of the many white sand beaches the island is famous for.

 Barbados was mostly covered in dense rainforest and wild pigs before it was settled by the British in 1625.
-It remained a British colony until 1966, and still holds a lot of British influences including the language, education system and legal system, with Queen Elizabeth II still being the island's head of state.
+It remained a British colony until 1966, and still holds a lot of British influences including the language, education system and legal system, and until as recently as November 2021 Queen Elizabeth II was still the island's head of state.

 There are two main seasons in Barbados - wet and dry.
 The hottest months tend to be May, June and August, with temperatures rarely dropping below 30C.
 Most people tend to prefer escaping the grey miserable months in the UK by visiting here from December to April.
 The temperature is a little cooler then, in the mid 20s, and there's less humidity than in the summer months.

 Rainy season is from June to October, but that doesn't mean travelling during these months is a wipeout.
 Unlike the UK the rainfall is short and sharp, and is often a refreshing break from an otherwise hot and sunny day.
 Rainy season coincides with hurricane season in the Caribbean, but hurricanes usually tend to miss Barbados.